 are intended to provide temporary power when utility is not available.
 These devices are usually connected to the loads via extension cords, although a connection via an optional transfer switch is more convenient.
 They are often used in homes, on construction sites, farms, motor homes, recreation vehicles, and in camping trips.
 Most models are fueled from the on-board tank and therefore can't run for a long time without refueling.
 More expensive multi-fuel devices can be hooked up to a natural gas or propane line for longer operation.
 For more details, see our portable generator guide

 .
-To save you hours of research and help you choose the best device for the job, I put up the chart below.
-It contains the ratings and typical prices on some of the top rated brands followed by selection considerations.
+To save you hours of research and help you choose the best device for the job, I put up the rating chart below.
+It compares the characteristics and typical prices on some of the top rated brands.
+The chart is followed by my selection considerations.

 So, what portable generator is the best?
 Gasoline